kelu124/pyusbus/README.md

 # Changelog

 * v0.0.3:
   * Adding the interson probe.
-Loads of work remaining
+Loads of work remaining: so far getting images, but would be good to have some control over the actual width of the images (variable as of the motor speed).
+Some [pointers on interson's](https://github.com/KitwareMedical/IntersonManager/blob/master/IntersonManager.cpp) with Kitware, but unsure if that applies to this probe.
+  * Interson: need to be able to read values with control read.
 * v0.0.2:
   * Solved an issue with incomplete images with UP20
   * Adding a streamlit interface - to be improved.